chris-doll/rc-homework/Issues Found/README.md

 5. To validate the deployment, I needed to connect to the application.
 Since the Service was of type ClusterIP, I used port forwarding.
 However, when I ran it initially I encountered an error, and I found out it was because the port the container was listening on was different than the one in service.yaml.Specifically, I got a connection refused error because container was listening on 80, but the service.yaml originally said 8080.

-    To resolve this, I aligned the container port and Service port to 80 and exposed the Service on port 8080 locally.
-After rerunning the port-forward command (kubectl port-forward svc/rc-homework -n homework 8080:8080), I was able to access and view the NGINX welcome page at http://localhost:8080.
+    ~~To resolve this, I aligned the container port and Service port to 80 and exposed the Service on port 8080 locally.
+After rerunning the port-forward command (kubectl port-forward svc/rc-homework -n homework 8080:8080), I was able to access and view the NGINX welcome page at http://localhost:8080.~~

+    **FIX:** The previous method worked, but I went back to redo this with a better approach.
+I changed the "sourcePort" variable to "port", making sure that the values.yaml and service.yaml used the same variable.
+I got the same Invalid Value error as before, so in service.yaml I set a default port like so: port: {{ .Values.service.port | default 80 }}.
+Then back in values.yaml I set both port and targetPort to 80, so that when I ran the port forward command it would appear as so: kubectl port-forward svc/rc-homework -n homework 8080:80.
+This change was a success and I could view the NGINX webpage from my browser.
+Figured port forwarding this way would be less confusing (8080:80 vs 8080:8080).

 #### **Validation Summary**